 I found my way to library technology just recently, after a long and productive career as a Software Engineer.
 The library has always been a special place for me and I spend much of my free time reading.
-I have a passion for books, technology and information literacy, and want to use my unique knowledge and skills to provide needed information and programs to the community.
+I have a passion for books, technology and information literacy, and enjoy using my unique knowledge and skills to provide needed information and programs to the community.

-I remember thinking that it would be a grand thing to work as a librarian, but for some reason I never pursued a library career.
+I remember thinking that it would be wonderful to work as a librarian, but for some reason I never pursued a library career.
 I don't think I understood what the job entailed when I was in High School, and once I was working as an engineer, it just seemed daunting to even think about changing careers.
 Being laid off forced me to re-evaluate my profession, skill set and future, and made me think about where I could best serve myself and others.
-A public or academic library is where I want to be.

 I am a part of the Library Technology program at Santa Ana College, and have taken classes in Library Technology 101, Public Services, Information Sources for Paraprofessionals, and Technical Services.
+I am currently enrolled in Children's Library Services and Library Internship.
 As a computer professional, I have had administrative experience with different types of operating systems, databases and document libraries.
 I've developed web applications in Java, JSP, C++ and XML and designed Content Management System based websites using HTML, PHP, CSS and SQL.

 An additional joy of mine has been working with children as a teacher, leader and program director.
 I spent seven years as Director of Children's Ministries at Placentia Presbyterian Church.
 I have also been a Girl Scout leader, Girl Scout "Cookie Mom", Cub Scout volunteer, "Meet the Masters" art docent and Sunday School teacher.
 When my daughter was in fourth grade, I led a children's book club for her and her friends.
-Working with children or youth in a library setting would be particularly rewarding, and I would love the opportunity to be a part of children's programming in some capacity.
+Working with the 3rd grade children at Founder's Park has been particularly rewarding, and I would love more opportunities to be a part of children's programming in a library setting.